Cash is the Ultimate Budgeting Tool

-My wife enjoys watching Gail Vaz-Oxlade and her show where she helps folks who are in dire financial situations by helping them control their spending.
-The result, after Gail has studied the spending habits (and the family’s lifestyle), is she will give them their discretionary spending budget in Mason Jars, which hold the cash for them, to show them just how much they have.
-The family is not allowed to spend more than what they are given, and that is Gail’s challenge (she rewards them if and when they succeed).
+My wife enjoyed watching Gail Vaz-Oxlade and her show where she helped folks who are in dire financial situations by helping them control their spending.
+The result, after Gail has studied the spending habits (and the family’s lifestyle), is she would give them their discretionary spending budget in Mason Jars, which held the cash for them, to show them just how much they had.
+The family was not allowed to spend more than what they were given, and that was Gail’s challenge (she rewarded them if and when they succeeded).
+From this we learned pretty much every week, Cash is King.

 Cash is King